-- In rare and extreme circumstances, the Dean or the Associate Dean (Education) may grant permission for students to seek a preclusion other than for reasons outlined above.
+- In rare and extreme circumstances, the Dean or the Deputy Dean (Education) may grant permission for students to seek a preclusion other than for reasons outlined above.

 - A student may only apply for a preclusion to treat a second-year unit as though it were a third-year unit, and may only do this if the unit has been taught at a third-year level.

 - The granting of a preclusion is at the discretion of the unit coordinator, who may require that the student complete additional assessment in order to have the preclusion granted.

 - The preclusion must be requested by the student in writing from the unit coordinator.
 Written approval to grant the preclusion must be provided by the student to Arts Student Services staff.

 - The preclusion can only be processed by Arts Student Services staff once the student has successfully completed the second-year unit, and has had a final mark and grade awarded by the University for that unit.

 - The preclusion is recorded as follows: the student’s transcript will record successful completion, with final mark and grade, of the second-year version of the unit; the student’s transcript will record an exemption for the unit, with no mark or grade, for the third-year version of the unit.

 Responsibility: Students; unit coordinators; Arts Student Services staff.